Cwantic/Documentation/Design/Modification.md

 ### 11.2 Design conditions

-MetaPiping lets you define the design conditions of elements in the case of different from default one :
+MetaPiping lets you define the design conditions of elements when different from default one :

 ![Image](../Images/Modification25.jpg)